pdstevenson/pdstevenson.github.io/_publications/publications.md

 A ✅ following a link indicates freely-available content.
 Links followed by ❌ are to subscription journal versions or other paid content.
 For articles where I do not provide a link to a free version, you may still find the article on institutional repositories.
 Using Google Scholar often finds such versions.

+**136.** "*Construction of Low Cost Nuclear Data Resonance Parameters*", J. Benstead, W. McClymont, and P. Stevenson, in prparation proceedings of M&C 2023 - The International Conference of Mathematics and Computational Methods Applied to Nuclear Science and Engineering.

 **135.** "*Variational Algorithm to Find Eigenvalues of Nuclear Models*", I. Hobday, P. Stevenson, and J. Benstead, in preparation for proceedings of M&C 2023 - The International Conference on Mathematics and Computational Methods Applied to Nuclear Science and Engineering.

 **134.** "*An assessment of neutron resonance data for mid-mass isotopes*", James Benstead, Will McClymont, and Paul Stevenson, accepted for publication in Nuclear Data 2022 Conference Proceedings